 It’s gold when visiting anywhere if you can find the cafe’s, restaurants, and coffee shops that the locals swarm to.
 You know it has to be good!

 In and around Huonville, one of the most popular is the Ranelagh General Store, especially for breakfast.
 Just next door you will find the Summer Kitchen Bakery for a few take-home treats.
 There is a cafe near the main street of Huonville that gives it away with its name, The Local guaranteed to serve good coffee.
-Also a favourite in Huonville is DS Coffee House Cafe.
+Another favourite in Huonville is DS Coffee House Cafe.

 If you head south to Franklin the Franks Ciderhouse and Cafe serve a beautiful range of cakes, including Gluten Free, as well as some more popular farmhouse style meals.
 Cinnamon and Cherry are also very popular as is Osteria at Petty Sessions.